FrasSmith/frassmith.github.io/_posts/2020-12-31-taste-of-the-sea.md

 I swallow a third sip and, as the slightly peppery tail recedes, I'm reminded of my early career as a navigation engineer on survey vessels, of the ubiquitous smell of salt and the sea that cakes every ship, of weathering North Sea storms in the warmth of my cabin as the sea swallowed my window in a green dim, before releasing it again for its next mouthful.
 A harsher life.

 Perhaps I can't name the subtle flavours of this dram, but I will remember it as it has reminded me.
+Maybe I too have been made by the sea.